erizov/Professor/semester_6/lecture_32_distributed_ml/federated_learning/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

 An algorithm designed to work across multiple networked computers or nodes.
-Solves problems like scalability, fault tolerance, and coordination in distributed systems.
-Example: Distributed consensus algorithm ensuring all nodes agree on system state.
-Works by coordinating actions across multiple nodes, handling network partitions, and maintaining consistency.
+Addresses scalability, fault tolerance, and coordination in distributed systems.
+Example: Distributed consensus atechniqueensuring all nodes agree on system state.
+Operates by coordinating actions across multiple nodes, handling network partitions, and maintaining consistency.

 **Key Characteristics:**
 - **Time Complexity**: Varies